helloSystem/docs/reviewer/guide.md

 - **Keyboard layout and language autodetection**: When using a Mac or a [Raspberry Pi Keyboard and Hub](https://www.raspberrypi.com/products/raspberry-pi-keyboard-and-hub/), helloSystem will automatically detect the keyboard layout and language, removing the need to configure it manually.

 - **Menu search and launcher**: helloSystem includes a powerful menu search and launcher, which can be used to quickly find and launch applications, files, and menu commands.
-It is located in the top right corner of the global menu bar and can be a true productivity booster, as it allows the system to be operated virtually only by using the keyboard.
+It is located in the top left corner of the global menu bar and can be a true productivity booster, as it allows the system to be operated virtually only by using the keyboard.

 - **Application bundles**: Applications on helloSystem are structured as self-contained bundles, which can be easily installed, removed, and updated.